Guidelines for writing equations on Cureus Journals platform

 Before you start writing equations, ensure you have a clear understanding of the mathematical concepts you wish to convey.
 Familiarize yourself with the LaTeX typesetting system, as it is commonly used for writing equations in academic journals.

-3. Embedding LaTeX in Your Manuscript in Cureus Journals:
+2. Embedding LaTeX in Your Manuscript:

-For Inline equations using equation editor:
+4. For inserting inline equations using equation editor:

 Sept 1: Select the position in the manuscript where you want to place the equation.